cdfre/TypoGento/README.md

 ## Contributing

 Please report issues on the [GitHub issue tracker](https://github.com/witrin/TypoGento/issues).
+Personal emails are not appropriate for bug reports.
 Patches are preferred as GitHub pull requests.
+Please use the [develop branch](https://github.com/witrin/TypoGento/tree/develop) when sending pull requests.

 ## License